supermomo668/FiCast-GPT/README.md

   python3 -m pip install -i https://test.pypi.org/simple/ ficast-gpt
   ```
 * Required environment / keys configuration
-  You must set up conf/OAI_CONFIG_LIST.txt following the syntax of [PyAutogen](https://github.com/microsoft/autogen), the framework this package is based on to configure your LLM clients.
+  1. `conf/OAI_CONFIG_LIST.txt` following the syntax of [PyAutogen](https://github.com/microsoft/autogen), the framework this package is based on to configure your LLM clients.
   * Note:
     Please add the followin safety settings to the model configuration to avoid safety-related filter errors during generation.
     ```